ppy/osu-wiki/wiki/Tournaments/OMC/OMC5.md

 ## Organisation

-The OMC5 is run by korean community members by distributing the multitude of tasks into various fields of responsibility.
+The OMC5 is run by members of the Korean mapping community.

 | Position | Member(s) |
 | :-- | :-- |